-Additional daily reading and phonics support for our Disadvantaged Learners by TA's - Although all pupils who participated made progress from their starting level point, one pupil made rapid improvement from phase 3 phonic level reading to becoming a free reader at the end of July 2023
+Additional daily reading and phonics support for our Disadvantaged Learners by TA's - Although all pupils who participated made progress from their starting level point, one pupil made rapid improvement from phase 3 phonic level reading to becoming a free reader at the end of July 2024

 NELI - The strategy identified a group of pupils in reception and Year 1 who would benefit from sessions.
-Sessions began in April 22 (delayed due to staff absence and the impact of COVID on the school) and the programme continues into the new academic year.
+Sessions began following identification and ended for current cohort in July 2024.